Icicleta/CV/README.md

 Designing and building personal websites.
 [Handcode](http://beatrizpenedoruzo.co.uk), [edition and modification of templates](http:viviancallegaro.com/), newsletters and [maintenance and update of wordpress websites](http://s8cinema.com).

 **[400holidays](http://400holidays.com/)** (September 2012 to June 2013)
 *Front End Developer*
 My main responsibility is the production, modification and maintenance of the PHP web application user interface.

 **Bullingdon Capital LLP** (October 2011 to May 2012)
 *Front End Developer*
-Part of the team to create a Finance application, [QuanTemplate](https://www.quantemplate.com/).
+Part of the team to create a Finance Ruby on Rails application, [QuanTemplate](https://www.quantemplate.com/).
 In charge of convert designs into html and css.
 Also implementation of features using javascript and Jquery.
-A bit of Object Orientated Programing and use of version control system Git.

 **[VozAudiovisual](http://www.vozaudiovisual.es/), [CTV](http://www.ctvmedia.es/), Continental** (1998 to 2008)
 *Video Editor*